Myles Straw Player Props: Guardians vs. Astros

-The Cleveland Guardians, including Myles Straw and his .385 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter J.P.
-France and the Houston Astros at Progressive Field, Saturday at 6:10 PM ET.
+Myles Straw -- 0-for-3 in his most recent game -- will be in action for the Cleveland Guardians against the Houston Astros, with Brandon Bielak on the mound, on June 11 at 12:40 PM ET.

-In his most recent appearance, he strung together three hits (going 3-for-6 with a double) against the Astros.
+In his previous game he had a hitless showing (0-for-3) against the Astros.

 Myles Straw Game Info & Props vs. the Astros